brunomarx/cs-hunter/README.md

 ### **4. list_4.txt: C2 Host Header in the Beacon**
 This file contains the **C2 host header information** from the beacon.
 The **host header** is part of the HTTP requests that the beacon sends when communicating with the C2 server.
 This helps security teams understand how the beacon might be disguising its communication.

-Example entry based on the provided beacon:
+Example entry based on the sample beacon:

 ---

 ## **Example Beacon Breakdown**

-Using the beacon JSON provided, the following information can be extracted:
+Using a sample beacon , the following information can be extracted:

 - The beacon was scanned on IP **47.97.79.97**, which was identified through a Shodan search and scanned using Nmap.
 - The **C2 server** information includes: